Howth Castle: 20th century

 The architect Edwin Lutyens in 1911 restyled the 14th-century castle built here, overlooking Ireland's Eye and the north Dublin coastline.

 The estate previously included much of coastal northern Dublin, including the lands of Kilbarrack, Raheny and parts of Clontarf, but these were gradually sold off from the mid-19th to the mid-20th century.

 In the second half of the 20th century, the castle's demesne was largely redeveloped to provide golfing facilities, and a mid-price hotel, with bar, restaurant and spa facilities, was opened.

 21st century

-In the early 21st century the Castle saw the opening of a cookery school, and later a cafe, and was occasionally available for guided tours.
+In the early 21st century the castle saw the opening of a cookery school, and later a small cafe, and was occasionally available for guided tours.

+Sale

-In October 2018, Julian Gaisford St-Lawrence announced that the family had agreed to sell the property to a private investment group.
+In October 2018, Julian Gaisford St-Lawrence announced that the family had agreed to sell the castle and hotel, and 470 acres of demesne, wider lands and Ireland's Eye, to a private investment group, Tetrarch.
 The golf club and related facilities would remain open through 2019, the hotel would be redeveloped and reopened as a luxury property, and residential development would be possible.
-No details were given on whether the family would retain some land, or a life right to live in the castle, or of the future of the volunteer-operated Transport Museum located on the grounds.
+No details were given at the time on whether the family would retain some land, or a life right to live in the castle, or of the future of the volunteer-operated National Transport Museum of Ireland, located on the grounds.

+A 7-acre portion of the site zoned for residential development close to the castle gate was sold onwards by Tetrarch to Glenveagh Homes for €14m after the main sale closed.
+The contents of the castle, including most furniture, were sold in Malahide by Fonsie Mealy auctioneers in 2021, with a separate auction of books and letters in Sutton.